hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-primary-key.md

 The `selectByPK()` method is implemented in DAOs related to a table that has a primary key.

-The method receives all primary key columns and returns a VO with the select row.
+The method receives as parameter all primary key columns and returns a VO with the selected row.

 ## Example

-In the example shown below the first table has a single-column primary key, the second table has a composite primary key and the thirds one doesn't have a primary key:
+In the example shown below the first table has a single-column primary key, the second table has a composite primary key and the third one doesn't have a primary key:

 ```sql
 create table phone (